aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

   - Test blobfish webapp locally
   - Open incoming ports on the VM
   - Test webapp remotely using a browser <http://vm_ip_address:3000>
-* Deploy blobfishes as a DigitalOcean App
+* Deploy blobfishes to DigitalOcean inside an App
 * See also

+## Introduction

+This document explains how to perform a deployment of the blobfishes project to the [DigitalOcean](https://www.digitalocean.com/) cloud.

 ## Reference documents